LucasSte/tweet-sentiment-extraction/README.md

 The model's outputs  represent the start and the end position of the picked sentiment phrase according to the tokenized tweet.

 We optimized the model by using [Adam algorithm](https://keras.io/api/optimizers/adam/) and the Categorical Crossentropy loss function.
+Our dataset is the one available at the competition website.

 ```